GeertJohan/go.rice/README.md

 #### embed-syso
 **Embed resources by generating a coff .syso file and some .go source code**

+** This method is experimental and should not be used for production systems just yet **

 This method must be executed before building.
 It generates a COFF .syso file and Go source file that are compiled by the go compiler into the binary.

 Execute the following commands: